Lara Schnitger – My Other Car is a Broom

 Prologue by David Neuman, director Magasin 3 Stockholm Konsthall

-January 9, 2005, Los Angeles between Lara Schnitger, artist, and Richard Julin, curator Magasin 3 Stockholm Konsthall.
+January 9, 2005, Los Angeles – conversation between Richard Julin and Lara Schnitger, interview by Richard Julin, curator Magasin 3 Stockholm Konsthall

 Richard Julin: Lara, you’re from Holland, travel a lot, have spent a longer time in Japan and currently live and work in Los Angeles.
 How important is the place you live in to your art?